 Most Acupuncturists work in private clinics.
 But in today’s broadening health care and self care systems you will find them in hospitals, fertility clinics, cancer treatment centres, addictions centres, sports injury treatment centres, health and wellness and spa environments.

-Acupuncturists are regulated under The Health Professions Act 2010 and the Acupuncturist Regulations in this province.
+Acupuncturists are regulated under The Health Professions Act, June 2010

-No person other than a person registered under the above act and regulations can claim that he/she is an Acupuncturist or Registered Acupuncturist in this province after September 30, 2012.
+The Acupuncturists Regulations 2012.
+No person other than a person registered under the above act and regulations can claim that he/she is an Acupuncturist or Registered Acupuncturist in this province.

 The College of Traditional Chinese Medicine Practitioners and Acupuncturists of Newfoundland and Labrador (CTCMPANL) is a non-profit entity that regulates the practice of Acupuncture in accordance with the profession of Traditional Chinese Medicine (TCM) in this province.